Learning Resources

 This ESRI StoryMap includes additional images from Lange, Adams, and Miyatake, providing both historical and geographical context to the story of Japanese American incarceration.
 Take some time to review the maps, images, and primary source documents embedded in the text.
 Use the menu bar located in the upper right corner of the StoryMap to navigate to each section.
 Use the scroll bar on the right side of the screen to move slowly through each section of the map.
 This will allow you to view animations and reveal new information.

-Once everyone in your class has had a chance to explore the “Justice Deferred” StoryMap, your teacher will provide a series of Chalk Talks for you and your classmates to respond to, or if working remotely, they may use a Padlet, Jamboard, or other collaborative tools to capture your answers.
+Once everyone in your class has had a chance to explore the “Justice Deferred” StoryMap, your teacher will provide a series of Chalk Talks for you and your classmates to respond to.
+They may also use a Google Slide tool for discussion.
 You should attempt to comment on at least three of the following topics:

 The Prelude: